mattiamanzati/effect-ful-computations/slides.md

 What's really neat here is how Effect is taking fully advantage of the type system inference and carrying on the error type from the getUser function.
 -->

 ---
-layout: center
+layout: default
 ---

-## Putting it together
+# Putting it together

 ```ts {all} {maxHeight:'450px'}
 const getListItems = pipe(